greydanus/greydanus.github.io/assets/2020-11-06-scaling-down.markdown

   <div style="width:52.4%; min-width:250px; display: inline-block; vertical-align: top;">
     <img src="/assets/scaling-down/lottery_a2.png" style="width:100%">
   </div>
-  <div class="thecap" style="text-align:left;margin-left:10px;margin-right:10px;">Finding and analyzing lottery tickets.
+  <div class="thecap" style="text-align:left;">Finding and analyzing lottery tickets.
 In <b>a-b)</b>, we isolate a "minimum viable example" of the effect.
 Recent work by <a href="https://arxiv.org/abs/1906.02773">Morcos et al (2019)</a> shows that lottery tickets can transfer between datasets.
 We wanted to determine whether spatial inductive biases played a role.
 So we performed a series of experiments: in <b>c)</b> we plot the asymptotic performance of a 92% sparse ticket.
 In <b>d)</b> we flip all the 1D signals in the dataset, effectively preserving spatial structure but changing the location of specific datapoints.
 This is analogous to flipping an image upside down.
 Under this ablation, the lottery ticket continues to "win."</div>
 </div>

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">